 Unlike most VPNs there is a free account option, which is a useful way to evaluate the product without risk.

-The company offers a 30-day money back guarantee.
+The company offers a 14 to 45-day money back guarantee depending on the plans.

 BitTorrent and P2P are permitted except in USA, Russia, Singapore, Australia and Hong Kong (China).